munkycool/labsetup/virtualbox.md

 ## Windows

 While Microsoft provides some developer testing images for the general public to use, I'd strongly recommend loading Windows directly from the ISO whenever possible.

+## Guidelines

+Virtualbox users should follow certain principles.

+- Treat your VMs like you would a real system.
+Prefer graceful shutdowns to avoid data corruption and system instability.
+- Use the "Take Snapshot" feature liberally to experiment with risky operations while having a fallback plan.
+- If you closed the session with "save system state" instead of "power off" you will **not** be able to edit resource allocation and various other VM configuration settings.